Winter Golf Vacations

 hard to sink a six-foot put when your hands are shivering in the cold.
 Golf is a warm weather sport, and come wintertime, warm weather has a nasty habit of hiding like a Titleist sliced into the knee-high rough at Shinnecock Hills.
 Yet golfers have a nasty habit too—they want to play all year round, especially in those frigid winter months.

-When the golf itch strikes in the dead of winter, escape the frozen tundra of your hometown and take a trip to one of these top golf resorts compiled by ASTA (American Society of Travel agents).
+When the golf itch strikes in the dead of winter, escape the frozen tundra of your hometown and take a trip to one of these top golf resorts compiled by ASTA (American Society of Travel advisors).
 Some of the most travel-wise people in the world, ASTA members know that you don’t get a mulligan on a vacation, so you should get it right on the first swing.

 The Inn at Palmetto Bluff sits along the enchanting May River in South Carolina’s picturesque Lowcountry a few miles inland from Hilton Head Island.
 The Bluff" is one of the wildest and most beautiful places in all of South Carolina, and the Inn at Palmetto Bluff embodies that beauty, combining charm and luxury to create a spacious retreat that will teach you to appreciate both southern hospitality and cuisine.